QuakeMM/r1q2-archive/readme.md

 R1Q2 Client README (short version)
 ==================================
 Thanks for downloading R1Q2!
 This file is a very quick introduction to some of the major changes in the R1Q2 client.
-Please check out the full client readme at http://www.r1ch.net/forum/index.php?topic=105.0 for more details on the new features, commands and cvars.

 Things You Need
 ===============